xiaopan-de/XML2SCA/README.md

 + Support SysemC hierarchical structure
 - _No support for TLM_
 - _No support for toplevel interconnections_
-- _ No support for templete class_
+- _ No support for template  class_

 ## Installation ##
 0. We assume you have a UNIX style system, e.g. OSX or Linux.
 1. GCC version 4.9 or higher and CMake version 2.8 or higher are required.
-2. Make a directory `builddir` in the top level directory:
+2. Make a directory `builddir` in the top-level directory:
 ```
 > mkdir builddir
 ```